-Built on a slope, at the end of a cul du sac, down a short, steep drive, everything about the holiday rental house feels dark, narrow, sunken.
+Built on a slope, at the end of a cul du sac, down a short, steep drive, everything about the holiday rental house feels dark, narrow, sunken, and really, really hairy.

 Someone who doesn’t like T.V.

-The Husky howls again, filling the dark room with his sorrowful song.
+The Husky howls again, filling the pitch bllack room with his sorrowful song.

-“Don’t be an idiot, Jim,” Chris shouts through the closed and now locked bedroom door into the unknown.
+“Don’t be an idiot, Jim,” Chris shouts through the closed and now locked bedroom door into the dark and unknown.
 “Turn the lights back on!”

 There’s another tap.